-Hypertension, Heart Disease, Migraine Headaches, Panic Attacks
+Hypertension, Migraine Headaches, and Panic Attacks

 Module 8A.
 Restrictions, side effects, limits, and temporary contraindications

 (Learning the Buteyko method by modules)